lrfinotti/cybr201_book/02-Python.md

 parent(matrix_a)
 ```

-We can make Sage print the matrix with "nice" math formatting with `show`:
+We can make Sage print the matrix with "nice" math formatting with `show` (this only work in Jupyter Lab, not in the static book version):

 ```{code-cell} ipython3
 show(matrix_a)